 - Squeeze the two halves together (sometimes it helps to use pliers to gently squeeze them together), and secure the halves with the fitting screws.

 - Snug the screws so the cord is held firmly but is not deformed by the pressure.

-Note: Your... old strain-relief fitting probably won't work for your new 4-prong cord.
-3-prong cords typically are flat, while 4-prong usually are round and require a fitting with a rounded area in its center.
-Do not use a strain relief that doesn't fit the cord.Continue to 8 of 8 below.
+Note: Your old strain-relief fitting probably won't work for your new 4-prong cord.
+A 3-prong cord typically is flat, while a 4-prong cord usually is round and requires a fitting with a rounded area in its center.
+Do not use a strain-relief fitting that doesn't fit the cord.Continue to 8 of 8 below.

 08 of 08